 If you are interested in a great career opportunity with a growing, flexible and dynamic organization, please apply by sending your resume referencing:

-Senior Staff Accountant – Audit in the subject line to: careers@welch.on.ca
+Senior Staff Accountant – Belleville in the subject line to: careers@welch.on.ca

 Welch LLP welcomes and encourages applications from people with disabilities.
 If you require accommodation during any stage of the recruitment process, please indicate this in your application.